UPDATE: Deadline for 2014 Developments of Excellence Award Nominations Extended to Friday, August 22

 Nominations Now Being Accepted for 2014 Developments of Excellence Awards

-Through its Developments of Excellence (DOE) Awards, ARC honors public or private development projects that exemplify and implement the policies of ARC’s Regional Development Plan, PLAN 2040.
-To compete for the DOE Award, a project should exemplify sustainability and exceptional design while leading in urban revitalization, transit accessibility, affordable housing, conservation, and sustainability.
+Through its annual Developments of Excellence (DOE) Awards, ARC honors trend-setting private and public development projects that advance the goals and policies of ARC’s Regional Development Plan, PLAN 2040.
+Past winners have been honored for creating developments that exemplify sustainability and exceptional design while leading in urban revitalization, transit accessibility, affordable housing, conservation, and sustainability.

 In addition, ARC is accepting nominations for "Great Places.”
 This category allows nominations for places, streets, communities, neighborhoods, civic spaces or parks that contribute to the Atlanta region’s character and provide choices for where and how people work and live.
 Great Places are enjoyable, safe and desirable and can serve as regional models for future growth; the possibilities are open.

 Finally, nominations are also open for the LCI Achievement Award, which honors a community that has excelled in the implementation of its Livable Centers Initiative (LCI) plan.